-To protect the paintwork, avoid leaning anything against the unit or putting objects on the unit.
-The outdoor components of the heat pump can be wiped with a damp cloth and commercially available domestic cleaner.
+To protect the paintwork, avoid leaning anything against the device or putting objects on the device.
+External heat pump parts can be wiped with a damp cloth and commercially available domestic cleaner.

 Never use cleaning agents containing sand, soda, acid or chloride, as these can damage the surfaces.